dehydrator

 Requirements, Download(s):

-all Linux installations meet this requirement with the possible exception
+openssl, and cURL.
+Virtually all Linux installations meet this

-of cURL, which is generally available without pulling your hair out.
+available without pulling your hair out.
+Distribution of

 virtually all Linux distributions will meet this requirement, with the